hammerlab/slim/README.md

       --conf spark.extraListeners=org.apache.spark.JsonRelay
   ```

+All events emitted by your Spark application will be written to Mongo by `slim`!

 ## Cmdline Options
 * `-h`/`--mongo-host`; default `localhost`.
 * `-p`/`--mongo-port`; default `3001`.
 * `-d`/`--mongo-db`; default `meteor`.
 * `-u`/`--mongo-url`: full Mongo URL, starting with `mongodb://`; overrides the above three options if present.
+* `-m`/`--meteor-url`: URL of a Meteor server running Spree, whose Mongo `slim` should write to.
 * `-P`/`--port`: default `8123`; port to listen for `JsonRelay` clients on.
   * Should match `--conf spark.slim.port` arg passed to Spark (which also defaults to `8123`, conveniently).
 * `--log`: if present, all events received from `JsonRelay` clients will be written to this file.